Mob-Anish/Basics-of-typescript/Readme.md

 ## Getting Started 🚩

-- Typescript setup for all beginners
+### Typescript setup for all beginners

+- Install the typescript if not

 ```
-npm i -g typescript (if not installed)
+npm i -g typescript
-tsc -v (to check the download version)
+tsc -v (to check)
 ```

+- Create folder from terminal on specific dir/drive

 ```
 mkdir (your-folder-name)